band/poetryLab/notes-poetry-install-and-use.md

 	 - **TADA**: fixed the capitalization issue on testpypi:
 	   - first get the package name, directory name, and script entry point all in lower case; `poetry build` that version
-	   - use `twine` to publish the package to testpypi; that package can be `pip` installed and run using the entry point.
+	   - use `twine` to publish the package to testpypi; then that package can be `pip` installed and run using the specified entry point.
 	   - (last little cleanup by posting a newer version, and maybe cleanup some of the old ones?
 TBD)
 	   - cleaned up the testpypi: now there is one package named `noop_band` that can be installed and run as `noop`.

+## 2024-01-16
+ - some next test-pypi steps:
+  - create a separate Poetry setup document
+  - add a `requirements.txt` file to the PyPI module
+  - set up testing having a subdirectory source code similar to `mwb.py` use of `mistletoe`